talha-01/kubernetes-projects/002-flask-app-cluster/readme.md

 In this tutorial, we will create and push our docker image on our local computer, and deploy it using a Kubernetes cluster initialized on EC2 instances.
 You can follow the first tutorial to create a Kubernetes cluster with master and worker nodes.

-## Clone the application from GitHub
+## Download the application from GitHub
 ```bash
 wget -P templates https://raw.githubusercontent.com/talha-01/aws-projects/master/001-roman-numerals-converter/templates/index.html
 wget -P templates https://raw.githubusercontent.com/talha-01/aws-projects/master/001-roman-numerals-converter/templates/result.html
 wget https://raw.githubusercontent.com/talha-01/aws-projects/master/001-roman-numerals-converter/app.py
 ```
 ## Create the Dockerfile
 ```bash
 cat << EOF > Dockerfile -